rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type ManageProtectionForLinkedObjectsInput.
 - Returns CreateOnDemandJobReply.
+### modifydistributionlistdigestbatch
+Modify distribution list digests.

+- There is a single argument of type ModifyDistributionListDigestBatchInput.
+- Returns System.String.
 ### modifyeventdigestbatch
 Modify event digests for specific recipients.